Deformation theory of G_2 conifolds

 \begin{rmk} The reason that Lemma~\ref{threezeroeslemma} is true is because of the representation theory of $\G$.
 Essentially, equations~\eqref{o27eq} and~\eqref{o214eq} and Stokes's theorem force the very powerful restrictions~\eqref{threezeroeseq5} and~\eqref{threezeroeseq6} on the forms $\zeta = d(\Theta(\tilde \ph))$ and $dX$.
 The remaining ingredients are the $C^0$ proximity of $\tilde \ph$ and $\ph$, together with the facts that $\tilde \ph$ is closed and $\ph$ is torsion-free, which force the $\Omega^5_7$ component of $\zeta$ to be controlled by the $\Omega^5_{14}$ component. \end{rmk}

-\begin{rmk} We also remark that in the simplified setting that we consider here, we do \emph{not} need to assume that $\theta$ lies in $L^2$.
-In order to adapt the full generality of Joyce~\cite[Proposition 10.3.4]{J4} to the noncompact setting, one would need to assume that $\theta$ is in $L^2$. \end{rmk}

-The are two more results in this section, concerning the modified Dirac operator $\mdirac$ defined in Section~\ref{spinorsec}, and the operator $d d^* + \frac{2}{3} d^* d$ which appears often in relation to gauge-fixing.
+The remaining results in this section concern the modified Dirac operator $\mdirac$ defined in Section~\ref{spinorsec}, and the operator $\mlap = d d^* + \frac{2}{3} d^* d$ which appears often in relation to gauge-fixing.
 The first result, Lemma~\ref{mdiracHodgelemma}, is used to prove one case of the infinitesimal slice theorem in Section~\ref{infinitesimalslicethmsec}.
 The second result, Lemma~\ref{modifiedlaplemma}, is used in Section~\ref{ACextensionsec} to extend our AC deformation theory to higher rates and in Section~\ref{smoothCSsec} to establish smoothness of the CS moduli space under certain conditions.

 Suppose that $\lambda+1$ is a noncritical rate for $\mdirac$.
 Thus the operator

 is Fredholm, and therefore by Theorem~\ref{fredholmalternativethm} we have